Video: Why I started the Stop Drinking Expert to help people quit drinking

 I simply wanted to share what had worked for me, in the hope that it may help other people in a similar situation with their use of alcohol.

 I spent a decade of my life trying to moderate my drinking.

-Some of the things I tried were dangerous (such as prescription only medication bought on the internet), some things were sensible (but fundamentally flawed) and some attempts to control my drinking were just downright silly.
+Some of the things I tried were dangerous (such as prescription only medication bought on the internet), some things were sensible (but fundamentally flawed) and some attempts to control my drinking was just downright silly.

 The first time I went to see a GP and confess that I was worried about my drinking I was shocked by how hopelessly useless he was.